RoboStack/ros-galactic/README.md

 # it's very much advised to use strict channel priority
 conda config --env --set channel_priority strict

-# either
-conda install ros-galactic-desktop
-# or if you have mamba and want to use it
 mamba install ros-galactic-desktop

-# optionally, install some compiler packages if you want to e.g. build packages in a colcon_ws - with conda:
+# optionally, install some compiler packages if you want to e.g. build packages in a colcon_ws:
-conda install compilers cmake pkg-config make ninja colcon-common-extensions
-# or with mamba:
 mamba install compilers cmake pkg-config make ninja colcon-common-extensions

 # on Windows, install Visual Studio 2017 or 2019 with C++ support
 # see https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-160

 # on Windows, install the Visual Studio command prompt via Conda:
-conda install vs2019_win-64
+mamba install vs2019_win-64

 # note that in this case, you should also install the necessary dependencies with conda/mamba, if possible